jacobproffer/blog/content/japanese/six-years-studying-japanese.md

 ## Learn Japanese To Survive!

 The [Learn Japanese to Survive](https://store.steampowered.com/bundle/7746/Learn_Japanese_To_Survive_Trilogy/) series on Steam is fantastic for learning the Japanese alphabetical system.
 Individual games exist for hiragana, katakana, and kanji.
 At the moment, I am playing through Kanji Combat, which is the third entry in the series.
 The game blends traditional role-playing-game elements with language learning.
 Kanji Combat takes characters through explorable environments to complete quests through turn-based combat.
 In battle, players are required to correctly use kanji characters to defeat enemies (In the form of individual kanji).

+## Podcasts

+A weak area for me with Japanese is the ability to effectivly listen to Japanese at a natural pace.
+To help with this issue, I've recently incorporated Japanese podcasts into my daily studying routine.
+A favorite of mine is [Japanese with Shun](https://open.spotify.com/show/0TWRqowC0TPhXlG79M0qzv).
+The podcast episodes are short in length, and use vocabulary and grammar from the Genki textbook series.
+At the end of each episode, Shun covers the words and phrases used.
+Topics include daily routines, travel, and work.